We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 If you’re still stuck on how to end a personal statement, don’t be afraid to ask for help.
 Approach your family and friends because they know you more than anyone.
 Read to them the introduction and body of your personal statement.

 Ask them what particular line struck them the most.
-Maybe they know something about you that you missed to include in your personal statement.
+Maybe they know something about you that you missed including in your personal statement.
 What characteristics do they see in you that will help you succeed in your course?

 Gather their answers in one place, and after reading them in one go, you now have a decent idea of what to emphasise in your conclusion statement.